Laura-lc/project/README.md

 		We calculated the percentage of risky commits in a project by dividing the number of risky commits by the total number of commits within our time range.

+		The calculation was done by using the script code_percentageOfRiskyCommits.ipynb

 ### **3.4  Distribution of Modified Code**